cedrickchee/capsule-net-pytorch/README.md

 A CUDA-enabled PyTorch implementation of CapsNet (Capsule Network) based on this paper:
 [Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017](https://arxiv.org/abs/1710.09829)

+The current `test error is 0.21%` and the `best test error is 0.20%`.
+The current `test accuracy is 99.31%` and the `best test accuracy is 99.32%`.

 **What is a Capsule**

 > A Capsule is a group of neurons whose activity vector represents the instantiation parameters of a specific type of entity such as an object or object part.